idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 The longer groundwork articles goes through much more detail about that than I'll cover in this summary, but suffice to say, John echoes many of the details of Genesis, including some that might not be as obvious as "In the beginning," and this seems much more likely for John than Lazarus.

-Also, details around the final chapter of John make it clear that the author is the "disciple who Jesus loved" (DiLoved), and that this applies also at least to the Last Supper use.
+Also, details around the final chapter of John make it clear that the author is the "disciple who Jesus loved" (DiscipleLoved), and that this applies also at least to the Last Supper use.

-At least one promoter of the view that it's Lazarus instead has argued that the fact that the DiLoved phrase isn't used until after Lazarus' resurrection is evidence that it's Lazarus.
+At least one promoter of the view that it's Lazarus instead has argued that the fact that the DiscipleLoved phrase isn't used until after Lazarus' resurrection is evidence that it's Lazarus.

 I see, though, strong evidence in the same chapter as the first use (Last Supper), that a close friend of Peter's, who John is a much better candidate for, had reason to be very focused on a statement of Jesus in that same chapter and event about love.

-I see that he's using authorial avoidance all along, including one in John 1 who seems most likely to be either John or James since he was with Andrew, Peter's brother, and we know all four of them worked together as fishermen, and in the Last Supper chapter (as we divide it today), John developed the DiLoved version of the avoidance because now he was introducing why he coined the phrase.
+I see that he's using authorial avoidance all along, including one in John 1 who seems most likely to be either John or James since he was with Andrew, Peter's brother, and we know all four of them worked together as fishermen, and in the Last Supper chapter (as we divide it today), John developed the DiscipleLoved version of the avoidance because now he was introducing why he coined the phrase.

 That is: